dd32/td-gh-ex/readme.txt

 == License ==

-Spasalon WordPress Theme, Copyright (C) 2019, Webriti Spasalon Pro is distributed under the terms of the GNU GPL
+Spasalon WordPress Theme, Copyright (C) 2013-2020, Webriti Spasalon Pro is distributed under the terms of the GNU GPL

 == Changelog ==

+@Version 2.1.1
+1. Fixed the issues like prefix, escaping and remove closing PHP tags.
 @Version 2.1
 1. Implement the Accessibility including skip to content and keyboard navigation.
 2. Declared all the licenses.